ankanbohara/Result-Scrapper-RBSE/README.md

 # Result-Scrapper-RBSE
 RBSE 12th result scrapper.
-Scrapper to scrap resut for a given range of roll numbers and save it to the csv file.
+Scrapper to scrap result for a given range of roll numbers and save it to the csv file.